When a write is requested with the methods, such as

 the response, caller waits to receive the specified number of

 sync backup acknowledgements for a predefined timeout.

 This timeout is 5 seconds by default and defined by

 the system property

 (see System Properties appendix).

-A backup update can be missed because of a few reasons, such as a stale partition table information on a backup replica member, network interruption, or a member crash.
+A backup update can be missed because of a few reasons, such as a stale partition table information about a backup replica member, network interruption, or a member crash.
 That’s why sync backup acks require a timeout to give up.
 Regardless of being a sync or async backup, if a backup update is missed, the periodically running anti-entropy mechanism detects the inconsistency and synchronizes backup replicas with the primary.
 Also the graceful shutdown procedure ensures that all backup replicas for partitions whose primary replicas are assigned to the shutting down member will be consistent.

 In some cases, although the target member of an invocation is assumed to be

 alive by the failure detector, the target may not execute the operation or